Cannabidiol (CBD) VIRGINIA

 Is Hemp the Same as Marijuana?

 Hemp and marijuana are both varieties of cannabis.
 The difference between the two is often a politicized topic.
-Hemp is a term used to classify varieties of cannabis that contain no more than 0.3% THC content in dry, raw weight.
+Hemp is a term used to describe cannabis varieties with a THC content of just under 0.3 percent in dry, raw weight.
 Hemp has generally been used to describe non-psychoactive cannabis.
 Its derived products are viewed as the same, including the cannabinoid CBD.

 On the other hand, marijuana is a cannabis variety that contains more than 0.3% THC.
 This is especially true if it is used for recreational purposes.
 The popular “cannabis high” is commonly associated with using marijuana or any of its derived products.

-Due to the difference between their levels of THC, hemp and marijuana are regulated differently under the law.
+Hemp and marijuana are treated differently under the law due to the difference in THC levels.
 For example, most medical cannabis products, whether hemp or marijuana-derived, must have less than 0.3% THC.
 That is unless a physician prescribes a higher dose for medical patients.

 Industrial hemp was included as contraband under the Controlled Substance Act of 1970.
 However, it was removed on the list after the Agricultural Improvement Act of 2018 or 2018 Farm Bill.
 Meanwhile, marijuana is still labeled as a controlled substance.
 It is federally illegal to possess, cultivate, and consume marijuana under the Controlled Substance Act.

-The difference between hemp and marijuana still comes to play when talking about CBD Virginia.
+When it comes to CBD Virginia, the distinction between hemp and marijuana is still important.
 The cannabinoid can be derived from either plant matter but most choose hemp-derived CBD because of its low-THC nature.

 While CBD is becoming popular, many still worry about possible side effects.
 The most asked question is, can you get high from CBD oil?
-The short and concise answer to this is no. Virginia CBD laws are complicated because while they still completely ban cannabis, CBD Virginia products are technically not cannabis, but only cannabis-derived.
+No, it is the short and simple answer to this question.
+Virginia CBD laws are complicated because while they still completely ban cannabis, CBD Virginia products are technically not cannabis but only cannabis-derived.

-The latter part of this article will elaborate in detail what is stated under Virginia laws on CBD.
+The latter part of this article will elaborate on what is stated under Virginia laws on CBD.
 Generally, though, cannabidiol is non-psychoactive.
-This means that it can neither get you high nor addicted even after using it for a long time.
-Some incorporate CBD Virginia products in their daily dietary supplements.
+This means that it can neither get you high nor addicted even after using it for a long time—some incorporate CBD Virginia products in their daily dietary supplements.

 For safety’s sake, it is still best to consult with a physician.
-Pregnant and nursing persons and those with complicated medical histories should take extra precautions.
-Cannabinoids may interact with some medications and treatments.
-No CBD hemp product is intended to diagnose, treat, or prevent any disease.
+People who are pregnant or breastfeeding and anyone who has a complex medical history should take special care.
+Some medications and treatments can interact with cannabinoids.
+No CBD hemp product claims to be able to cure, treat, or prevent disease.

 CBD Oil Virginia Laws

 Though they follow the federal law of the 2018 Farm Bill, the state’s own laws still have limitations.
-There have been many studies and clinical trials done on the effectivity of cannabis but more research is still demanded by legislators.
+Many studies and clinical trials have been done on the effectiveness of cannabis, but legislators still demand more research.
 States like Virginia are hesitant to make the plant fully legal within its borders.

-Recent changes in the federal law, however, have paved the way for states to abolish their zero-tolerance policies on cannabis.
+However, recent changes in federal law have paved the way for states to abolish their zero-tolerance policies on cannabis.
 Gov. Ralph Northam signed a bill that would define Virginia CBD oil as food.
 This brought about state regulations on cannabidiol products.